gammasoft71/xtd/docs/delegates_tutorial.md

 ## Difference betwwen xtd::delegate and std::function

-Unlike std::functional xtd::delegate contains sbe chaned together; for example, multiple methods can be called on a single event.
+Unlike std::functional xtd::delegate can be chained together; for example, multiple methods can be called on a single event.

 A xtd::delegate is a collection of std::function.